Overview

 TABLES

-Mpox cases by clade in the past 12 months (April 2025 to March 2026), and past calendar month (March 2026), EU/EEA and Western Balkans and Türkiye
+Mpox cases by clade in the past 12 months (May 2025 to April 2026), and past calendar month (April 2026), EU/EEA and Western Balkans and Türkiye

-Mpox cases by age and sex in the past 12 months (April 2025 to March 2026), EU/EEA
+Mpox cases by age and sex in the past 12 months (May 2025 to April 2026), EU/EEA

 The distributions by age and gender of clade I and clade II are similar.

-Mpox cases by sexual behaviour reported in people 15 years and older in the past 12 months (April 2025 to March 2026), EU/EEA
+Mpox cases by sexual behaviour reported in people 15 years and older in the past 12 months (May 2025 to April 2026), EU/EEA

 The vast majority of cases of mpox are among men who have sex with men both for clade I and clade II.

-Mpox cases by hospitalisation status in the past 12 months (April 2025 to March 2026), EU/EEA
+Mpox cases by hospitalisation status in the past 12 months (May 2025 to April 2026), EU/EEA

 Rates of hospitalisation are similar between clade I and clade II.